Sun Prairie woman has lost 26 of her Navajo relatives to COVID-19

 A hotel 25 miles away in Kayenta was used to quarantine some of her relatives, which Schumacher said was helpful.

-Before COVID, she lost two siblings due to alcohol and drugs, a younger brother in 2019, and her sister in 2008.
+Before COVID, she lost two siblings to alcohol and drugs — a younger brother in 2019, and her sister in 2008.
 She has an older brother left.

-Schumacher left the reservation when she was 21, and, in 1989, met her husband when the two of them worked at a lodge in the Grand Canyon.
-She was a cashier in the cafeteria, he was a front desk clerk who came through her line sometimes.
-Now he's an accountant at a law firm in Downtown Madison after a 22-year career at Pepsi.
+Schumacher left the reservation when she was 21 and in 1989 met her husband when the two worked at a lodge in the Grand Canyon.
+She was a cashier in the cafeteria; he was a front desk clerk who came through her line sometimes.
+Now he’s an accountant at a law firm in Downtown Madison after a 22-year career at Pepsi.

-Schumacher said most of her relatives who have died lived in northeastern Arizona, but an aunt, who she considered a second mother, died in an assisted living home in Blanding, Utah.
+Schumacher said most of her relatives who have died lived in northeastern Arizona, but an aunt, whom she considered a second mother, died in an assisted-living home in Blanding, Utah.
 An uncle who died lived on the border of Arizona and Utah in Monument Valley.

 Schumacher said the distance made it even more costly when it came to funeral expenses.
 Many died without services, and in some cases, no proper goodbyes, she said.